cycle/docs/architecture/limitations.md

 ORM relies on unique primary key to create proper entity map, using complex primary keys is currently not supported.

 ## Filter by relations from external databases
-It is currently not possible to filter the selection based on values of related entities located in external source.
+It is currently not possible to automatically filter the selection based on values of related entities located in external source.
 You must manually filter the selected result after loading all the data.
 Though, it is possible to use `fetchData` of `Cycle\ORM\Select` to avoid entity instantion before the filtering.